fareen341/Python-Programming/README.md

 4. Difference betweeb `__init__()` method and `__init__.py` file?
 5. What is self in class?
 6. What is MetaProgramming?
+7. What is self, cls & static in class method?
+8. What is static method, class method & instance method?
+9. Difference in exec() and eval ()?
+10. What is os and explain few operations on os?
+11. What is MultiProcessing & MultiThreading?
+Give example program?
+12. Different types of inheritance?
+13. What is regular expression, explain match(), search() & findall()?
+14. Create a pattern for IND mobile number extraction, email and url?
+15. Working with file, give example of read and write file?
+16. Difference in json load and dump? and how it is different from load vs loads & dump vs dumps?
+17. Difference in .py and .pyc?
+18. What is the difference between deep and shallow copying in Python?
+19. What is the difference between range and xrange?
+How has this changed over time?
+20. How do you iterate over a list and pull element indices at the same time?
+21. I'm getting a maximum recursion depth error for a function.
+What does this mean?
+How can I mitigate the problem?
+22. How does Python's list.sort work at a high level?
+Is it stable?
+What's the runtime?
+23. What does this list comprehension do?
+Give one example of dictionary?
+24. What is monkeypatching?
+How can you do it in Python?
+25. Difference in pickling and unpicling?
+How it id differ from Serializer and Deserializer?
+26. What is the use of enumerate() in Python?
+27. Differentiate between append() and extend() methods ?
+28. What is the different between range () and xrange () functions in Python?
+29. What is the difference between del() and remove() methods of list?
+30. What are the tools that help to find bugs or perform static analysis?
+31. How Python is interpreted?
+32. What is docstring in Python?
+How do you access/see the doc string?
+33. List vs Tuple?
+34. Set vs Frozenset?
+35. What is a Module in a python?
+36. What is Scope in function, explain global keyword?
+37. Decorators?
+Give example?
+38. Explain Python Logging?
+39. What are higher ordered functions.
+i. passing function as an argument. ii. returning function on return statement.
+40. Explain isinstance()
+41. Nested function, Explain Closure in Python?
+42. What is polymorphism?
+43. What is Overriding?
+Explain Constructor Overriding?
+44. Explain super() keyword?
+45. What is Duck Typing?
+46. What is Abstract Base Class.
+Explain concrete Methods in Abstract Base Classes?
+47. Difference between Abstraction & Encapsulation?

+PENDING TOPICS:
+1. What is yield?
+2. What is Generator and Iterator?
+3. What is property in class?
+4. What is GC and how does GC works?
+5. Is all the memory freed when Python exits?
+6. How memory is managed in Python?

 # Interview Questions with answer: